afnleaf/pkautocalc/README.md

 	- youtube
 	- pokepastefix

+## funcs in server.ts
+server.ts
+runCalculations
+getText
+calc
+parseSide
+parseField
+toPokemon

+render.ts
+gradeKOChanceAttack
+gradeKOChnaceDefend
+gradeAttack
+gradeDefense
+builtHTML
+renderResult
+getKOChanceColourAttack
+getKOChanceColourDefend

 ## tera stuff
-filter out status moves
-tera blast as tera type and normal
+- [x] tera blast as tera type and normal

-check if tera attacker pokemons tera type is same type as move (TERA STAB)
+- [x] check if tera attacker pokemons tera type is same type as move (TERA STAB)

-check if type of move is neutral vs tera type defender
+- [ ] check if type of move is neutral vs tera type defender
+- [ ] if defender teras, does the move have a different effectiveness than base type